 Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS)

-In this quickstart, you will deploy a SQL Server 2019 big data cluster (preview) on AKS in a default configuration suitable for dev/test environments.
+In this quickstart, you use a sample deployment script to deploy SQL Server 2019 big data cluster (preview) to Azure Kubernetes Service (AKS).

-In addition to a SQL Master instance, the cluster includes one compute pool instance, one data pool instance, and two storage pool instances.
-Data is persisted using Kubernetes persistent volumes that use AKS default storage classes.
-To further customize your configuration, see the environment variables in the deployment guidance.
+The default big data cluster deployment used here consists of a SQL Master instance, one compute pool instance, two data pool instances, and two storage pool instances.
+Data is persisted using Kubernetes persistent volumes that use the AKS default storage classes.
+The default configuration used in this quickstart is suitable for dev/test environments.

 SQL Server big data clusters is first available as a limited public preview through the SQL Server 2019 Early Adoption Program.
 To request access, register here, and specify your interest to try SQL Server big data clusters.
 Microsoft will triage all requests and respond as soon as possible.